reda96/Expense-Tracker-Lite-with-currency-Conversion/README.md

      - features folder contains screen components
      - core folder contains (services, models, guards)
      - styles.scss and assets folder contain global styles
+     - I have used Signals and Behavior subject for state management, Angular Material for icons, UI Components and Json Server for Backend APIs

 2- API Integration
   a- I have used Json-Servser and adding (Expenses, users, currencies exchange rates)